SoenkevL/EEGAnalyzer-SciCo/README.md

 - Support for multiple EEG file formats (EDF, BDF, GDF, BrainVision, CNT, EEGLAB, FIF)
 - Save preprocessed data in various formats

+**src/custom_files**

+This folder contains custom files that are used by the pipeline.
+1. channel_ident_patterns.py: Is used by the preprocessing module to identify channel types

 #### EEG Analysis

 ``` bash